-When Magnolia tree's sweet fragrance fills the air, you know you're in the South.
+When you breathe in the sweet fragrance of the magnolia, you know you're home.

 Magnolia Tree Types

 Magnolias belong to the family Magnoliaceae.
 They're deciduous and evergreen trees and shrubs that can most accurately be described as magnificent—they're magnificent flowering plants featuring blossoms in white, pink, red, purple, or yellow.
 Magnolia trees are diverse in leaf shape and plant form, and they include both evergreen and deciduous sorts.
 They aren't usually munched by deer.
 (An attractive characteristic for gardeners with yards where deer are known to browse.)

 Magnolia zones vary by species, but most all of them thrive in full sun or partial shade with regular water.
 Their summertime blooms are creamy and thick and their foliage varies from shiny and waxy (see: Magnolia grandiflora) to soft, green, enormous, and shaped like saucers (see: M. macrophylla, also known as bigleaf magnolia).
 Whether evergreen or deciduous, most magnolias have large, striking blossoms composed of petal-like segments.
 A few are grown for use as foliage plants.
 Some even grow big and thick enough to be used as privacy plantings and hedge-type tree plantings.